Student Support Services

 Graduate Prism is a social group for LGBTQ people and allies that fosters a safe space to talk primarily about issues and topics related to being LGBTQ in the community and about being a graduate student.
 For more information check out the website: http://www.ndsu.edu/lgbtq/groups_and_meetings/graduate_prism/ or contact Jared Kellerman or Lindsey Boes.

 Center for Writers

-The Center for Writers is a free writing consultation service available to NDSU students.
-The office is located in the lower level of the NDSU Main Library.
+The Graduate Center for Writers is a free writing consultation service available to NDSU students.
+The office is located in the lower level of the Putnam Hall.